VMFA Child Protective Guidelines

 • All visitors to the VMFA Pauley Center must register with the Security Associate.

-• All visitors desiring entry to the main museum or the Pauley Center prior to public hours must register with the SCOP Officer at the Main Entrance of the main museum.
+• All visitors desiring entry to the main museum or the Pauley Center prior to public hours must register with the SCOP Officer at the main entrance.

 • The museum is protected from fire by a smoke and heat sensor system linked to the fire alarm.
 Well-rehearsed evacuation procedures ensure all visitors can safely leave the premises.
 All staff, teachers, and volunteers will be familiar with the emergency exits, the evacuation path from the building, and the refuge location.